dan-koller/Electron-ScreenRecorder/README.md

           contextIsolation: false,
           enableRemoteModule: true,

-Especially `enableRemoteModule` is required in Electron v9 in order to work properly with Node as you can see [here](https://github.com/electron/electron/issues/21408).
+Especially `enableRemoteModule: true` is required in Electron v9 in order to work properly with Node as you can see [here](https://github.com/electron/electron/issues/21408).

 ## Get started: